How to Turn Images Into Videos With AI | Stratboost

 If the image is blurry, cluttered or poorly lit, the video will usually inherit those problems.
 Start with a strong visual whenever possible.

-If the product shape, face, label or brand detail matters, say that clearly in the prompt.
+If the product shape, face, label, logo or brand detail matters, say that clearly in the prompt.
 For example: “keep the product label readable” or “keep the avatar face consistent.”

 4. Using one generic prompt for every use case